DFHack documentation system¶

-For external scripts, the short description comes from a comment on the first line (the comment marker and extra whitespace is stripped).
-For Lua, this would look like:
+For external scripts, the short description comes from a comment on the first line (the comment marker and extra whitespace is stripped):

 -- A short description of my cool script.

-The main help text for an external script needs to appear between two markers.
-For
+The main help text for an external script needs to appear between two markers –

 no need to include backticks for links or monospaced fonts.
-Here is a Lua example for an
+Here is an example for an

 entire script header: